julianshapiro/velocity/README.md

 ###**New**

-- 0.11.5: 2D transform values are no longer auto-removed when they hit their default values.
 - 0.11.4: AMD and CommonJS module loading without having to shim jQuery.
 - 0.11.1: **Huge performance boost, and elements are no longer dirtied with inline styles.**
 - 0.11.0: CSS transform setting/getting.
 [VelocityJS.org/#hook](http://VelocityJS.org/#hook)